ClapeyronThermo/Clapeyron.jl/docs/OpenSAFT_development.md

 The EoS for SAFT is expressed in terms of the Helmholtz free energy, and this is defined in ```models/eos/eos.jl```.
 This calls the relevant functions to generate, for example ```a_ideal``` and ```a_res```.
 For SAFT, these functions will reside in the ```models/eos/SAFT``` directory.

 ## 3. Generating physical properties out of the EoS
 All methods are stored in the ```methods``` directory.
 Currently, we have support for getting pure properties for SAFT.
 Additional methods to support mixtures, etc, will be written here.
+We may make use of Julia's multiple dispatch to create model-specific methods if that is necessary.

 # Solvers
-There may be a few solvers that are typically used in thermodynamics but are not currently readily available in the Julia community, so they will be put together here in the ```solvers``` directory.
+There may be a few solvers that are typically used in thermodynamics but are not currently readily available in the Julia community, so they will be set up ande put together here in the ```solvers``` directory in a module called Solvers.